-Satyajit Ray is known for his independent film making, he was one of the greatest film makers of India, Satyajit Ray was a Film director, producer, screenwriter, writer, music director and lyricist.
+Satyajit Ray is known for his independent filmmaking, he was one of the greatest filmmakers from India, Satyajit Ray was a Film director, producer, screenwriter, writer, music director and, lyricist.

-He was the first Indian who won Academy Honorary Award in 1992.
+He was the first Indian who won the Academy Honorary Award in 1992.

 Today we are sharing some of his great artwork in Film Making.

 List of All Time Best Movies of Satyajit Ray

 The whole story is based on a novel, Pather Panchali by Bibhutibhushan Bandopadhyay which was written in 1929 starring Karuna Banerjee, Uma Dasgupta, Subir Banerjee, Chunibala Devi, Kanu Banerjee and Tulsi Chakrabarti.